bradcar/bno08x_i2c_spi_MicroPython/README.md

 This driver requires that the int_pin and reset_pin be connected to the sensor.

 This library has been tested with BNO086 sensor on Raspberry Pico 2 W.
-The report frequency will be limited by the interface chosen.
-SPI is the fastest and SPI is 40% faster than I2C, but more importantly SPI avoids the bno08x's non-standard I2C clock stretching that the BNO08x sensors perform.
+The report frequency can be limited by the interface chosen.
+SPI is the fastest, but more importantly, SPI avoids the bno08x's non-standard I2C clock stretching that the BNO08x sensors perform.
 I2C Clock Stretching causes IO errors in these cases.
-SPI is also 5.3x faster than UART.
-Choose the report rate and interface that meets your needs.
+SPI and I2C can process 1.0 usec reports at a rate of 1.2 usec.
+UART can process 1.0 usec reports at a rate of 1.5 usec.

 **Credits - Many thanks!**
 - 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X.
 Copyright (c) 2020 Bryan Siepert for Adafruit Industries. ([GitHub link](https://github.com/adafruit/Adafruit_CircuitPython_BNO08x))
 - This code was also inspired by feature and fixes written by dobodu ([GitHub link](https://github.com/dobodu/BOSCH-BNO085-I2C-micropython-library))
 - ...thanks in advance for any pull request contributions.

-## Setting up to use the Sensor
+## Setting up the BNO08x Sensor

 ### I2C Setup